 The Operator shall have a security training program that is approved or accepted by the State and meets applicable requirements of other states.
-Such program shall consist of initial and recurrent training, and include, as appropriate, theoretical and practical training to ensure:
+Such program shall consist of initial, recurrent and, where applicable, requalification training that comprises, as appropriate, theoretical and practical training to ensure:

-- (i) Personnel, employed by or under the control of the Operator who implement security controls, have the competence to perform their duties; - (ii) Flight and cabin crew members, as well as frontline aircraft ground handling and cargo handling personnel, are able to act in the most appropriate manner to minimize the consequences of acts of unlawful interference and disruptive passenger behavior.
+- (i) Personnel, employed by or under the control of the Operator who implement security controls understand security awareness and reporting, and have the competence to perform their duties: - (ii) Flight and cabin crew members, as well as frontline aircraft ground handling and cargo handling personnel, are able to act in the most appropriate manner to minimize the consequences of acts of unlawful interference and disruptive passenger behavior.
 (GM)